softwareguru/beam-summit-website/content/speakers/_index.md

 ---

-Meet our speakers for this edition of Beam Summit
+Meet our speakers for this edition of Beam Summit.